deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

-As described in the [beginning](#why-implement-a-new-way), before JSON-RPC we had issues with desktop getting unresponsive when there was a bit more API traffic, for example on fetching a lot of messages.
+As described in the [beginning](#why-implement-a-new-way), before JSON-RPC we had issues with desktop getting unresponsive when there was a bit more API traffic, for example when fetching a lot of messages.
-While the CFFI is blocking, you never block on a single method call with JSON-RPC since you just have one bidirectional stream of JSON-RPC messages.
+While the CFFI is blocking, with JSON-RPC you never block on a single method call since you just have one bidirectional stream of JSON-RPC messages.
 This really speed up desktop and made it more responsive.

 ### Easier to use than CFFI over process boundaries

-CFFI needs to be linked, which also means it will become part of the process that linked it, JSON-RPC on the other hand requires no linking and is transport independent, since it is just sending and receiving JSON objects.
+CFFI needs to be linked, which also means it will become part of the process that linked it.
+JSON-RPC on the other hand requires no linking and is transport-independent, since it is just sending and receiving JSON objects.
-At the moment 3 transport implementations exist (Electron-IPC, stdio, Web Socket) and it is easy to create new ones.
+At the moment 3 transport implementations exist (Electron-IPC, stdio, WebSocket) and it is easy to create new ones.

-You could even use the new [webxdc realtime api](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to connect to a remote Delta Chat instance on another computer, similar to the idea of implementing some remote desktop webxdc app.
+It is even possible to use the new [webxdc realtime API](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to connect to a remote Delta Chat instance on another computer, similar to the idea of implementing some remote desktop webxdc app.
-The webxdc realtime API is also an interesting topic in of its own, read its [announcement blog-post](./2024-11-17-webxdc-realtime) to learn more.
+The webxdc realtime API is also an interesting topic in of its own, read its [announcement blog-post](./2024-11-20-webxdc-realtime) to learn more.

 ## Current Usage

-Obviously we use this API in desktop, but we already use it sometimes to add new APIs also on iOS, android and for writing bots.
+Obviously we use this API in desktop, but we also already use it sometimes to add new APIs also on iOS, Android and for writing bots.
-We have no autogenerated wrapper/client for any language besides typescript yet, so it is not as cool as it could be.
+We have no autogenerated wrapper/client for any language besides TypeScript yet, so it is not as cool as it could be.
 Though it is still easier to add new methods to JSON-RPC than to the CFFI, especially where core returns complex struct with many fields:
-In CFFI you would need to create a new opaque struct, accessor functions for the properties and an unref function and wrappers for those functions;
+In CFFI you would need to create a new opaque struct, accessor functions for the properties and an unref function and wrappers for those functions.
-in JSON-RPC you don't need all that, just write the rust struct & method and process the returned JSON in the client.
+In JSON-RPC you don't need all that: just write the Rust struct & method and process the returned JSON in the client.

 For this purpose, the CFFI API embeds the JSON-RPC API and provides both synchronous and asynchronous access to it[^jsonrpc_in_cffi].
 (These APIs were also used in desktop before we switched to the stdio-rpc-server binary.
-See the graphic above in "The history of our JSON-RPC interface", we did this to provide a way to move in an incremental fashion instead of moving all methods at once)
+See the graphic above in "The history of our JSON-RPC interface".
+We did this to provide a way to move in an incremental fashion instead of moving all methods at once)

 [^jsonrpc_in_cffi]: JSON-RPC API in the CFFI: [`dc_jsonrpc_instance_t`](https://c.delta.chat/classdc__jsonrpc__instance__t.html)

 ## What's Next?

-Currently, we only have autogeneration for the typescript bindings, it would be great to also have autogenerated bindings for at least Swift, Java and Python.
+Currently, we only have autogeneration for the TypeScript bindings.
+It would be great to also have autogenerated bindings for at least Swift, Java and Python.
 Also, the documentation is still incomplete and the method naming in the Delta Chat JSON-RPC API is inconsistent in some places.

 The code documentation part can easily be done by copying the great documentation from the CFFI and adapting it to fit to the JSON-RPC API
-(this is a good-first-issue, if you, dear reader, want to help;
-improving documentation is easy to get into and is always welcome).
+(this is a good-first-issue.
+If you, dear reader, want to help, improving documentation is easy to get into and is always welcome).

-## Conclusion / TL;DR:
+## Conclusion / TL;DR

 Our JSON-RPC API has the following benefits over our CFFI API:

 - Reduces time to change the API, because you need to edit fewer files.
-- Better, more robust error reporting
+- Better, more robust error reporting.
-- Complete typescript client code generation helps to catch some bugs early during build time
+- Complete TypeScript client code generation helps to catch some bugs early during build time.
 - All methods are non-blocking, which allows for a very smooth user experience without UI freezes.
-- JSONRPC over stdio makes it easy to use from all kinds of programming languages without any complicated linking steps. (like NAPI or the JNI we need to use in the android app[^jni])
+- JSON-RPC over stdio is easy to use from all kinds of programming languages without any complicated linking steps. (like NAPI or the JNI we need to use in the Android app[^jni])

 So all in all JSON-RPC is a huge step forward in simplifying Delta Chat development.